wheelerjoshua/now_i_know/til.md

 - 11-04-21: Today I learned about hypothesis testing, what a null hypothesis and alternate hypothesis are and how to decide which hypothesis is correct using t-tests.

 - 11-05-21: Today I learned how to test and visualize correlations using python
+- 11-08-21: Today I learned about chi**2 and how to apply it to find correlations between two categorical variables